Archived Undergraduate Student Profiles

 After graduating from high school, I deferred college to spend a year living and studying abroad.
-For the first half of my gap year, I lived with a host family in the Caucuses, went to a Russian school and took lessons with a tutor.
+For the first half of my gap year, I lived with a host family in the Caucuses, went to a Russian school, and took lessons with a tutor.
 The Russian language, with its complex grammar and literary history, sparked my interest in linguistics.

-I then moved to Aachen, Germany, where I attended a German language institute among students came from a variety of countries.
+I then moved to Aachen, Germany, where I attended a German language institute among students who came from a variety of countries.
 We each spoke different languages and learned German in different manners.
 By comparing our learning processes, I developed a particular interest in language acquisition.

 I returned to the US to study Linguistics and advance my abilities in Russian and German.
 The Georgetown University German Department was instrumental in helping me achieve this goal.
-In my German courses, I expanded my framework for language by studying not only the linguistics forms of German, but also the cultures and histories of German speakers.
+In my German courses, I expanded my framework for language by studying not only the linguistic forms of German but also the cultures and histories of German speakers.
 I learned to critically engage with texts which also enriched my education in Linguistics and Russian, and I built rapport with the Department faculty who invested in me personally and challenged me intellectually.

 In my final semester at Georgetown, I studied the Department’s curriculum and pedagogical practices in the graduate-level methods course.
 I gained a greater awareness of how the Department had afforded me the opportunities to reach my goal.
-With this awareness and faculty support, I applied for, received and accepted the Fulbright English Teaching Assistantship in Germany.
+With this awareness and faculty support, I applied for, received, and accepted the Fulbright English Teaching Assistantship in Germany.
 I look forward to using the knowledge I gained from German to help empower students through English.
-I also look forward to calling my phone a “handy,” playing the guessing game of word gender and sorting trash into a plethora of containers.
+I also look forward to calling my phone a “handy,” playing the guessing game of word gender, and sorting trash into a plethora of containers.

 Ryan Millerick, COL’12, MAGES 16

-After graduating in 2012 with a double major in German and Classics, I have used my knowledge of German language, culture, and politics to pursue several opportunities in International Relations.
-From March to July of 2013 I participated in the Internationales Parlamentsstipendium (IPS) Program through the German Bundestag and Humboldt Universität zu Berlin.
+After graduating in 2012 with a double major in German and Classics, I have used my knowledge of the German language, culture, and politics to pursue several opportunities in International Relations.
+From March to July 2013, I participated in the Internationales Parlamentsstipendium (IPS) Program through the German Bundestag and Humboldt Universität zu Berlin.
 Along with 115 other young professionals from thirty different countries, I delved into the daily work of German lawmakers, attending seminars with political Stiftungen, visiting government agencies, attending committee and full plenary sessions, and supporting the daily tasks of my assigned representative, Peter Wichtel, CDU from Hessen.
 As part of the program, I also spent a weekend in Herr Wichtel’s voting district.
 This was an incomparable opportunity to meet average German citizens and local politicians and to observe the daily work of a Bundestagsabgeordnete in his district.
 The IPS program was a distinctively personal and informative glimpse into the parliamentary process and a remarkable chance to experience German and European politics firsthand.

 In March 2013, I was awarded a Fulbright Teaching Assistant Grant to Germany.
-I was placed at a Fachoberschule in Munich, a specialized type of high school focusing on economics and business and will live and work here from September 2013 until June 2014.
+I was placed at a Fachoberschule in Munich, a specialized type of high school focusing on economics and business, and will live and work here from September 2013 until June 2014.
 In conversations with both the teachers and students, I have discussed topics important to both Germans and Americans: immigration, health care, social trends and media, and politics.
 The cultural awareness I have gained from this experience – both the perspective on my own country and a deeper understanding of German society – is invaluable.
-The work at the school extends outside of the classroom: I have travelled around Bavaria with faculty and with exchange students from Kiev, Ukraine.
-I also served as English translator for the principal’s speech at the school’s Europe day festivities and I have attended FC Bayern München games with faculty.
+The work at the school extends outside of the classroom: I have traveled around Bavaria with faculty and with exchange students from Kyiv, Ukraine.
+I also served as an English translator for the principal’s speech at the school’s Europe day festivities and I have attended FC Bayern München games with faculty.

 Mit meinem Chef, links, Peter Wichtel (CDU, Hessen) und dem wissenschaftlichen Mitarbeiter, Christoph Schmidt

 After returning to the States in the summer, I will head back to the Hilltop to begin my Master’s in German & European Studies in the School of Foreign Service.
 The opportunities that I have had through my background in German have been truly incredible.
 The demanding coursework and high expectations from the faculty and staff of the German Department have paid dividends for me linguistically, professionally, and personally.
-Using the foundation laid in the classrooms at Georgetown – focusing on broad vocabulary comprehension, in depth critical analysis of both German literature and current issues and trends in German society, and the detailed emphasis on proper pronunciation – I have been able to rapidly increase my language comprehension abroad, allowing me to adapt more easily to other professional challenges.
+Using the foundation laid in the classrooms at Georgetown – focusing on broad vocabulary comprehension, in-depth critical analysis of both German literature and current issues and trends in German society, and a detailed emphasis on proper pronunciation – I have been able to rapidly increase my language comprehension abroad, allowing me to adapt more easily to other professional challenges.